sagemath/trac_to_gh/Issue 9455.md

 # Issue 9455: Dimensions of eigenspaces for the Atkin-Lehner operator acting on modular forms

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9455

 Original creator: ljpk